 Calculate CPF contributions for both employer and employee:

 Links provides 100% in-country payroll outsourcing management and support in Singapore.
-Common challenge businesses face when running payroll in Singapore and other locations around Asia is in the management of payroll matters from a remote location and/or without a specialised HR team.
+Common challenges businesses face when running payroll in Singapore and other locations around Asia is in the management of payroll matters from a remote location and/or without a specialised HR team.
 This is where we enter.

 With over 20 years of experience in Asia HR, we service each company according to their payroll needs.
-Clients choose us time and time again for our expertise and in Singapore.
-Our award-winning services (from payroll system integrations to payroll processing and management) cut down on heavy paperwork and lets you streamline your business operations.
+Clients choose us time and time again for our expertise and experience in Singapore.
+Our award-winning services (from payroll system integrations to payroll processing and management) cut down on heavy paperwork and let you streamline your business operations.
 Benefits of outsourcing your payroll in Singapore include:

 Grow your business and realise high-value strategies.
 Outsource your payroll and reduce the time and cost associated with administrative tasks.